The Insurance Disputes Law Review: Sweden

 The service provider never filed a claim for compensation under the policy within the six-month period.
 Therefore, the insurance company rejected the customer's claims as a third-party claim under the policy.
 The customer alleged that his claim under the policy was not time-barred by the insured's failure to report the claim within the time limit.

 The Supreme Court found that the six-month provision also applied to third-party claims under the policy.
-Thus, the Supreme Court concluded that, because of the service provider's failure to report the claim within the time limit, the customer was not entitled to compensation according to Chapter 9 Section 7 ICA.
+Thus, the Supreme Court concluded that, because of the service provider's failure to report the claim within the time limit, the customer was not entitled to compensation according to Chapter 9 Section 7 of the ICA.

 iv The occurrence of damage under liability insurance; Supreme Court case NJA 2017 s.
 237